Extreme heat

 Use the Prepared BC Extreme Heat Preparedness Guide for tips and resources.

-The City has an extreme heat plan in place for programs and events for the safety of both program participants and staff.
+The City follows a tiered heat response plan to protect the safety of participants and staff.

-Free, drop-in summer programs, such as Park & Play, may be adjusted as temperatures rise to ensure everyone’s safety and comfort.
-For example, if the temperature exceeds 32 degrees, inflatables will not be set up, and program hours may be shortened.
-If the temperature or humidex reaches 40oC or higher by 1 p.m. on the day of the event, the program will be cancelled.
-Cancellation notices will be posted online.
+Red: programs may be cancelled.
+If the temperature or humidex reaches 40°C or higher by 1 p.m. on the day of the event, Park & Play will be cancelled.
+Cancellation notices are posted online.